Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Preliminaries and Background

 \subsection{Specification of Ciphers}

-ACORNv3 is one of the algorithms in the final portfolio of the CAESAR competition for the use case of lightweight application, while MORUSv2 is one of the additional finalists for high performance application in the same competition.
-ATOM, on the other hand, is a stream cipher proposed by Banik et al. \cite{atom}, that utilized a double key filter.
-In our fault attacks, we mainly focus on the encryption phase of the ciphers, and thus only the the encryption process of each cipher is described in the following sections.
-One can refer to \cite{acorn,morus,atom} for the detailed specification of each cipher.
+ACORNv3 is one of the algorithms in the final portfolio of the CAESAR competition for the use case of lightweight applications, while MORUSv2 is one of the additional finalists for high-performance application in the same competition.
+ATOM, on the other hand, is a stream cipher proposed by Banik et al. \cite{atom} which utilizes a double key filter.
+In our fault attacks, we mainly focus on the encryption phase of the ciphers, and thus only the encryption process of each cipher is described in the following sections.
+One can refer to \cite{acorn, morus, atom} for the detailed specification of each cipher.